SAEmanuel/Green_Spaces_Management_ISEP/docs/user-manual.md

 ## Purpose and Scope

-This manual serves as a comprehensive guide for green space managers and administrators utilizing MusgoSublime, a digital tool meticulously crafted to streamline the management and maintenance of green spaces.
+This manual serves as a comprehensive guide for green space managers and administrators utilizing MusgoSublime, a digital tool created to streamline the management and maintenance of green spaces.

-MusgoSublime is a digital software product developed to simplify the oversight and upkeep of green areas.
-It provides a diverse array of features and functionalities to assist users in efficiently organizing and maintaining green spaces.
+MusgoSublime is a digital software product developed to simplify upkeep of green areas.
+It provides a diverse variety of features and functionalities to assist users in organizing and maintaining green spaces.

 Within this manual, readers will discover detailed instructions on how to effectively utilize the various features and tools offered by the MusgoSublime application.
-From fundamental navigation to advanced functionalities, each aspect of the application is extensively explained to ensure users can harness its full potential.
+From fundamental navigation to advanced functionalities, each aspect of the application is extensively explained to ensure users can understand its full potential.

 Intended for a wide audience involved in the management of green spaces, this manual caters to Human Resources Managers, Vehicle and Fleet Managers, Green Space Managers, and any other personnel responsible for overseeing and maintaining green areas.

-Whether you are a seasoned professional or a newcomer to green space management, this manual offers valuable insights and instructions to optimize your experience with the MusgoSublime application.

 # System Overview

 ## Product Description

-MusgoSublime is a sophisticated digital solution meticulously designed to simplify and enhance the management and maintenance of green spaces.
+MusgoSublime is a digital solution designed to simplify and enhance the management and maintenance of green spaces.
 Whether overseeing vast public parks, urban gardens, or recreational areas, MusgoSublime provides a comprehensive suite of tools to streamline various aspects of green space management.

 With MusgoSublime, users can efficiently plan, organize, and execute maintenance tasks within green spaces, ensuring their optimal condition and usability.
-The application leverages modern technology and intuitive design principles to offer a seamless user experience for administrators and end-users alike.
+The application leverages modern technology and intuitive design principles to offer a great user experience for administrators and end-users alike.

 ## Objectives

-The primary objective of MusgoSublime is to empower users with the tools they need to efficiently manage green spaces while enhancing sustainability and environmental stewardship.
+The primary objective of MusgoSublime is to empower users with the tools they need to efficiently manage green spaces while enhancing sustainability and environmental practices.
 Specifically, the application aims to achieve the following objectives:

 - **Facilitate Green Space Management**: MusgoSublime streamlines the planning, organization, and execution of maintenance tasks within green spaces, making it easier for administrators to ensure the upkeep of these areas.